graphaware/neo4j-tests-integration/README.md

 [![Build Status](https://travis-ci.org/graphaware/neo4j-tests-integration.png)](https://travis-ci.org/graphaware/neo4j-tests-integration) | Latest Release: 2.3.3.1

 Provides the ability to test against Neo4j in the presence of potential dependency version clashes.
-A classic example are different versions of Lucene when running Neo4j and Elasticseach in the same JVM.
+A classic example are different versions of Lucene when running Neo4j and Elasticsearch in the same JVM.

 This project starts Neo4j using a different classloader, hence alleviating the issue.